-John T. Maxwell has served as our Senior Vice President - Chief Financial Officer since January 2017.
+John T. Maxwell has served as our Chief Financial Officer since January 2017.
 Prior to joining our team, Mr. Maxwell held senior financial roles at WIL Research, InfoNXX, PanAmSat, ADP and General Signal, including as Chief Financial Officer of WIL Research from September 2008 to April 2016.
-In addition, Mr. Maxwell served as a freelance consultant from April 2016 until January 2017.
 Mr. Maxwell started his career at Ernst & Young, serving in the Dallas, New York and Stamford offices.
 Mr. Maxwell helped lead the successful strategic sale transactions by the private equity sponsors of WIL Research in April 2016 to Charles River Labs and of PanAmSat in 2006 to Intelsat.
 Mr. Maxwell also helped lead the initial public offering of PanAmSat in 2005 and multiple public and private debt transactions for WIL Research, InfoNXX and PanAmSat.
 Mr. Maxwell is a licensed certified public accountant and holds a BBA in Accounting from Texas Tech University and an MBA in Finance and International Business from New York University Stern School of Business.

 A. Mark Schobel joined our team in December 2005 and has served as our Chief Innovation and Technology Officer since November 2015.
-Mr. Schobel served as our Chief Executive Officer and Co-President through November 2014 and served as a member of our board of directors from November 2005 through the effective date of this offering.
+Mr. Schobel served as our Chief Executive Officer and Co-President through November 2014 and has served as a member of our board of directors since November 2005.
 From 2001 to 2005, he was the Global Head of New Technology and Product Innovation for the Consumer Health Business Unit at Novartis where he pioneered thin film delivery of systemic drugs.
 Prior to Novartis, Mr. Schobel held various general management positions with Reed & Carnrick Pharmaceuticals, Warner-Lambert and Pharmaceutical Formulations Inc. Mr. Schobel received his BS in Chemistry from Fairleigh Dickinson University and has been awarded 21 patents along with having multiple patents pending in fields ranging from film drug delivery to nanoparticle delivery systems.
 Our board of directors believes that Mr. Schobel's extensive knowledge of our company, as well as his experience in the biotechnology industry qualifies him to serve on our board of directors.

-Theresa Wood, our Senior Vice President - Human Resources and Organizational Development, has served as the head of our human resources function since September 2006.
+Theresa Wood has served as the head of our Human Resources function since September 2006.
 Prior to joining our team, Ms. Wood was the Director, Human Resources, for the Hewlett Packard Financial Services Americas division from 1999 to 2006.
 From 1995 to 1998, Ms. Wood provided consulting services to several companies in the Financial Services, Healthcare and Consumer Goods market.
 Prior to that, Ms. Wood spent seven years with Sea-Land Service Corp.
 Ms. Wood received her BS in Management Science and Marketing from Kean University.